amzn/style-dictionary/docs/transforms.md

 * * *

 ### color/UIColor

-Transforms the value into an UIColor class for iOS in Objective-C.
+Transforms the value into an UIColor class for iOS

 ```objectivec
 // Matches: prop.attributes.category === 'color'